CHIEF DIVERSITY AND INCLUSION OFFICER EMERITUS

-Sophia has experience managing a national docket of over 500 toxic tort matters, including asbestos, benzene, silica, and NORM, while monitoring case development, litigation, and scientific trends; managing government investigations and inquiries; and developing litigation and information management policies and best practices, including e-discovery protocols.
+Sophia represents energy companies in a range of litigation and regulatory matters.
+She has experience managing a national portfolio consisting of hundreds of toxic tort matters, including asbestos, benzene, silica, and NORM cases, and handling multidistrict litigation involving MTBE and asbestos.
+She has also managed government investigations and inquiries and is experienced in developing litigation and information management protocols.

 Sophia counsels organizations on a range of DEI and ESG concerns, including designing and implementing strategic plans, advising boards of directors and executive leadership teams on strategic alignment and risk assessment, and providing customized leadership development and educational programs.